 Following a comprehensive review of Health & Safety procedures and processes in 2010/11, an external health and safety professional has been retained as a consultant to carry out the statutory inspections and assist us in updating and maintaining appropriate documentation.
-The outcome of each inspection is presented to the Health and Safety subcommittee for review and implementation, with outcomes and any substantive items reported to the full board of trustees for consideration.
+The outcome of each inspection is presented to the key management personnel for review and implementation, with outcomes and any substantive items reported to the full board of trustees for consideration.